UBC-MDS/tidyplusPy/README.md

 matrix[4,2] = np.nan
 matrix[3,3] = np.nan

-EM.em(matrix)
+em(matrix)
 ```

-## Used Scenario
+## User Scenario

 Using Data Manipulation functionalities

   * Users can use the package when they want to clean and wrangle their data.
 For example, if the data has not been cleaned yet, users can use function `typemix` to check where data is not clean and use `cleanmix` to clean data.
 Based on personal work experience, the mix of number and character is usually seen in the data collected from the survey.
 After clean data is ready, one can use the `Missing Value Treatment` to deal with missing data by EM algorithm.
-The `emphasizeon` function can be used to highlight the factors that he is interested in.
 After the wrangling of data, one can use function `Markdown Table` to output the data frame in a markdown format.

-## Existing features in Python ecosystem similar to `tidyplus`
+## Existing features in Python ecosystem similar to `tidyplusPy`

-* Data Manipulation
+* Data Type Cleansing
   - [Pandas:string processing](http://pandas.pydata.org/pandas-docs/stable/missing_data.html#string-regular-expression-replacement) function and [Pandas:string processing](http://pandas.pydata.org/pandas-docs/stable/missing_data.html#string-regular-expression-replacement).
 [Brief Version](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_Pandas_Cheat_Sheet_2.pdf) The existing pandas version doesn't have a functionality to explicitly perform string processing/datatype conversion without affecting the overall column type (which is inconvenient when you have really messed up data with mix of strings and numbers)
 * Missing Value treatment
   - Python doesn't have imputation methods which use `EM algorithm` for missing value treatment, which in fact is very efficient and accurate [Imputation methods in python](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html#sklearn.preprocessing.Imputer)
 * Markdown table in Python
   * Python doesn't have a package or library which can output a dataset in the form of a markdown table (User defined)

-## Ideas subject to change

-* As a part of the initial proposal, the above ideas can be implemented.
-However, some functionalities are subject to change based on the project timeline or technical complexity

 ## License
 [MIT](LICENSE.md)